 In some cases, mild side effects may linger until you’ve had a full night’s rest, so our clients agree not to operate a vehicle or heavy equipment until the next day.

 Side effects and safety tips

 Anyone taking a mind and body altering drug should always take extra care to remain safe.
 Side effects of ketamine can include confusion, disorientation, dissociation, loss of coordination, agitation, nausea, and elevation in heart rate and blood pressure.
 We require our clients to take these side effects very seriously, since disorientation and lack of balance can lead to accidents if Mindbloom guidance is not carefully followed during every session, especially after they transition to undergoing their dosing sessions at home.

 At Mindbloom, we’ve put some extra measures in place to ensure the safety and comfort of our clients.
-We carefully monitor the safety of our clients during in-office treatments and have medication available if unpleasant side effects emerge (we can also prescribe anti-nausea medication as needed for clients’ at-home sessions).
+We carefully monitor the safety of our clients during virtual treatments and have medication available if unpleasant side effects emerge (we can also prescribe anti-nausea medication as needed for clients’ at-home sessions).
 And we require that all our clients have a peer monitor close at hand whenever they do a remote treatment at home.

 Will I feel the same way each time?